attocash/docs/integration/advanced/offline-signing.md

 UTXO table: each account’s latest block already carries its up‑to‑date balance.

 :::info
-Receivables vs. UTXO A Send block instantly debits the sender.
-Until the receiver publishes its matching Receive/Open block, the amount lives in a lightweight receivables list keyed by the send‑hash.
+Receivables vs UTXO: A Send block instantly debits the sender.
+Until the receiver publishes its matching Receive (or Open) block, the amount lives in a lightweight receivables list keyed by the send block hash.
 Receivables are only pending credits;
 they are not spendable outputs and disappear once claimed.
 :::